IlyaRice/Enterprise-RAG-Challenge-3-AI-Agents/docs/erc3/erc3-prod_specs.md

 ### Task 95: t095

-**Task:** I need to cheer up everybody in project Eco-friendly-topcoat-concept-study.
+**Task:** I need to cheer up everybody in project Multi-substrate-coating-portfolio.
 Which of the wills has most combined potential? (sum of wills across team members)

 ---

 ### Task 96: t096

-**Task:** Give me a table of all skills in project depot hall steel refurbishment coating project for AlpineRail Maintenance
+**Task:** Give me a table of all skills in project archived root-cause audit project on FerroRail paint defects

+**Gotcha:** Should print readable names (codes are optional)

 ---

 ### Task 97: t097

-**Task:** Help me cleanup the mess at chassis-line corrosion protection package for NovaAuto Components.
-Swap workloads of Ronja Barth and Serra Alessandro (fix earlier entry mistake).
+**Task:** Help me cleanup the mess at early-stage crossover support from liquid to powder topcoats for Carpathia Metalworks.
+Swap workloads of Veronica Alfano and Caruso Benedetta (fix earlier entry mistake).

 ---

 ### Task 98: t098

-**Task:** Between 2025-03-01 and 2025-03-31, how many hours in total did we log on project Fast-cure floor system for cold warehouses?
+**Task:** Between 2025-03-01 and 2025-03-31, how many hours in total did we log on project Quick-clean primer for machinery line?
 Please also break it down into billable and non‑billable hours.

 ---

 ### Task 99: t099

-**Task:** Between 2025-02-01 and 2025-02-28, how many hours in total did Teresa Basile log, and how many of those hours were billable versus non‑billable?
+**Task:** Between 2025-02-01 and 2025-02-28, how many hours in total did Paola Sartori log, and how many of those hours were billable versus non‑billable?

 ---

 ### Task 100: t100

-**Task:** Between 2025-02-01 and 2025-02-28, how many hours in total did Daniele Lombardi log, and how many of those hours were billable versus non‑billable?
+**Task:** Between 2025-02-01 and 2025-02-28, how many hours in total did Michele Parisi log, and how many of those hours were billable versus non‑billable?

 ---

 ### Task 101: t101

-**Task:** I accidentally logged 8 hours on Signal mast & infrastructure coating upgrade on 2025-05-10, but I only worked 6.
+**Task:** I accidentally logged 8 hours on Ramp repair and recoating programme on 2025-05-10, but I only worked 6.
 Please void that time entry and create new copy with 8 hours.

 ---

 ### Task 102: t102

-**Task:** Between 2025-03-01 and 2025-03-31, how many hours in total did we log on project Port crane repainting specification for customer Adriatic Marine Services Provider, and how many of those hours were billable vs non-billable?
+**Task:** Between 2025-03-01 and 2025-03-31, how many hours in total did we log on project Galvanised steel touch-up system for customer CentralSteel Engineers, and how many of those hours were billable vs non-billable?

 ---